CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 - **Network early**: Arrive a bit early to meet other attendees and bounce session ideas off them.
 These pre-event conversations often lead to the most creative session concepts

 **During the event:**
-- **Come with Curiosity**: Bring your questions, challenges, and genuine interest in learning from others
+- **Come with curiosity**: Bring your questions, challenges, and genuine interest in learning from others
-- **Contribute Your Voice**: Don't hesitate to suggest a session topic, even if you don't consider yourself an expert
+- **Contribute your voice**: Don't hesitate to suggest a session topic, even if you don't consider yourself an expert
-- **Practice Flexibility**: Move between sessions freely to find the conversations that most interest you
+- **Practice flexibility**: Move between sessions freely to find the conversations that most interest you
 - **Make your session cards stand out**: Use colorful pens, stickers, creative artwork, or even small decorative items to help your session card catch attention on the scheduling board
 - **Network confidently**: Don't be nervous about joining conversations.
 If you overhear an interesting discussion, simply ask "Do you mind if I join the conversation?"
-- **Document and Connect**: Take notes, exchange contact information, and ask thoughtful questions
+- **Document and connect**: Take notes, exchange contact information, and ask thoughtful questions
-- **Lead by Example**: You don't need credentials to facilitate a valuable discussion—just genuine interest and good questions
+- **Lead by example**: You don't need credentials to facilitate a valuable discussion—just genuine interest and good questions
 - **Ask questions freely**: There are no silly questions in an unconference setting.
 Smart, accomplished people ask lots of questions, and your questions help others feel comfortable participating too

 **Session leadership best practices:**